Italian pear scale may sound like a lovely antique find at your local flea market, but this pest can reduce tree vigor

 Italian pear scale description

 Italian pear scale (Epidaspis leperii) females are purple, pink, or reddish.
-Like other scale insects, they spends most of their life hidden under a tiny, grey, circular cover, with an off center peak.
+Like other scale insects, they spend most of their life hidden under a tiny, grey, circular cover, with an off center peak.
 This cover is only 1.5 mm in diameter.
 For us Americans, that works out to only 1/16 of an inch!
 To make finding them even more difficult, they may be hidden under moss or lichen.
 Male flying scales are too small to see.

 Damage caused by Italian pear scale